arlandfran/anime-corner-rankings-old/docs/sourcing-the-data.md

 ## Web Scraping

-The data I need for this project is scraped from [animecorner.me](https://animecorner.me/category/anime-corner/rankings/) and lives in HTML table format.
-What I've done is written a script that grabs each table cell and slots it into an array with key / value pairs, that lives in a JSON object and is pushed to firestore.
+The data needed for this project is scraped from [animecorner.me](https://animecorner.me/category/anime-corner/rankings/) and from Spring 2021 onwards are stored in table format.
+Rankings posted pre-Spring 2021 were posted in list format and a different script has been written to accomodate for the change in structure.
+The scraper requirements were as follows:

+1. Navigate to https://animecorner.me/category/anime-corner/rankings/anime-of-the-week/, the central repository for anime of the week blog posts
+2. Grab the URL for the latest ranking
+3. Navigate to that URL
+4. Grab the table containing the rankings
+5. Iterate through the table rows and contstruct a JSON object from cell values
+6. Post that data to the database

 Example: